Daily routine · 20–25 min of video

 Outline

-Belief systems baseline — Buddhism, Hinduism, Islam, Christianity, Judaism.
+Belief systems baseline — Hinduism, Buddhism, Judaism, Christianity, Islam in one animated pass.

-Louis XIV, Peter the Great — the political baseline before revolutions hit.
+Divine right, Versailles, the Sun King — the political baseline before revolutions hit.

 Why Europe gets rich on the triangular trade and what it costs Africa.

-The Asian-centered world — the empires that mattered most in 1750.
+The Asian-centered world — the gunpowder empires that mattered most in 1750.

 10.2